AppFair/appfair.github.io/index.md

 Commits to the fork's repository itself, or to any third-party dependency repositories, do not need to be signed (although it is always encouraged).
 For this reason, it is the creator of the PR's commit that is considered to be the "author" of the app in terms of validation and accountability.

+### Release Artifact Scanning

+In addition to protections that may be provided by GitHub's own source and binary artifact scanning, the `integrate-release` phase performs virus and malware scanning on released artifacts before it will issue a `fairseal`.
+This provides an additional pre-publication line of defense against any malicious code manages to get built into the release artifacts.

+Along with these preventative layers of protection, macOS itself provides multiple independent remedial protections agains malicious binaries:

+  * built-in antivirus technology called "XProtect" performs signature-based detection of malware using a database that is updated regularly with signatures of newly-identified malware infections and strains

+  * the "Malware Removal Tool" (MRT) process remediates infections based on automatic updates of system data files and security information.
+The MRT removes malware upon receiving updated information, and it continues to check for infections on restart and login.

 # Troubleshooting and Frequently Asked Questions